-Minors represent clusters of courses which justify recognition of a secondary credential and are based on discipline.
-A Minor normally consists of 6-8 courses (18-24 credits) with a coherence based on discipline, theme and/or methodology.
-AUArts offers Minors in Animation, Comics, Ceramics, Fibre, Glass, Illustration, Jewellery and Metals, Media Arts, Object Design and Fabrication and Print Media.
+A minor represents a collection of courses based on a discipline.
+A minor normally consists of 6-8 courses (18-24 credits) with a coherence based on discipline, theme and/or methodology.
+AUArts offers minors to students, across degree programs, in Animation, Comics, Ceramics, Fibre, Glass, Illustration, Jewellery and Metals, Media Arts, Object Design and Fabrication and Print Media.